materiaraiding/materiaraiding-old/_ultimate/fru.md

 Lightparties will rotate clockwise along the edge of the arena whilst dropping their puddles.

-If a lightparty is less 90 degrees away from the clone, then rotate AWAY from Shiva.
+If a lightparty is 45 degrees away from the clone, then rotate AWAY from her.

 After dropping 4 puddles, Shiva will cast **Redress**, requiring each player to look away less they be (status effect).